valentina-b/ecosio-eco-friendly-cosmetics/README.md

 * `profiles` Django app is available to registered, authenticated users.
 * it offers 3 features: **order history**, **saving shipping information** and **loyalty programme**.
 * **order history** displays all previous orders per user account.
-* **saving shipping information** is done through a form which can be edited any time.
-This information is what populates the checkout form for the next orders.
+* **saving shipping information** is done through a form which can be edited anytime.
+This information is what populates the checkout form for the next orders and where shipping information saved during the checkout process is stored.
 * **loyalty programme** is a feature that is partially implemented in the `profiles` app and partially in the `checkout` app.
 There are three levels users can achieve and unlocking each level brings new benefits.
 This is how the logic is distributed between the `checkout` and `profiles` app
     * `profiles` app: **stores loyalty points** under `UserProfile` model.
 It distinguishes between:
         - `earned_loyalty_points` - received after a purchase has been made.
 All the donated points get excluded from `earned_loyalty_points`.